 Chemistry is uniquely positioned as the “central science” and chemists have transformed life science fields through molecular biology applications.
 Materials science has been impacted through the creation of novel polymers and nanostructured materials, and environmental studies have benefited from chemical remediation.
 And Chemistry itself also keeps changing and growing.
-The Department of Chemistry at the University of Toronto is helping to redefine the discipline on many fronts.
+The Department of Chemistry at the University of Toronto is helping to reimagine and redefine the discipline on many fronts.
 Many exciting developments are placed within reach of our undergraduates, because researchers who teach chemistry are creating new chemistry in their laboratories.
 As such, students are brought right to the cutting edge of what is new and important in the subject.
 In addition, faculty are constantly striving to educate students based upon best practices from the pedagogical research literature.
 This includes creating practical experiences where undergraduates are designing their own solutions to real-world chemistry problems.

-Chemists have a critical role to play in addressing the United Nations Sustainable Development Goals that focus on the global challenges that society faces.
+Chemists have a critical role to play in addressing the United Nations Sustainable Development Goals that focus on many global challenges that society faces.
 To that end, in 2016 the Department of Chemistry was the first Canadian unit to sign on to the Green Chemistry Commitment (GCC).
 This is a voluntary pledge to assist in the preparation of chemists whose skills are aligned with the needs of the planet and its inhabitants in the 21st century.
 Participating in the GCC ensures that students in all first-year undergraduate courses and Chemistry programs become conversant with the 12 Principles of Green Chemistry, and understand how scientists are becoming more environmentally responsible.
 Members of the departmental Green Chemistry Initiative are routinely involved in teaching undergraduates in both classroom and laboratory settings.

 Dr. Andy Dicks